starina-os/starina/docs/guides/writing-your-first-application.md

 ## Scaffolding

 The first step is to generate a template for your application.
-Starina provides `sx scaffold` to do that.
-Just run it with the `--type app <NAME>` option:
+Starina provides `sx scaffold` to do that:

 ```
-$ ./sx scaffold --type app demo
+$ sx scaffold app demo
   GEN apps/demo/Cargo.toml
   GEN apps/demo/build.rs
   GEN apps/demo/main.rs